blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Wolfo-SimulacrumAdditions/README.md

 More enemies are added to the spawn pool starting wave 21.\
 Void enemies are added to the spawn pool starting wave 61.

+Adds Skin recolors for every character as rewards for beating Simulacrum (or Voidling).

 ![](https://cdn.discordapp.com/attachments/743886063738683413/955904648936583188/unknown.png)

 ## Balance